madeline-michaelis/16S_chtc/README.md

 In your request, please consider your input files (how many samples will you have, have the size of all your reads and assembled data, as well as your output files)

+📂 **Input files needed**

+1. You will need **paired-end reads** (Illumina) corresponding to the 16S rRNA gene amplicons.
+Most of the time, sequencing centers will give you this data already demultiplexed, meaning that you will get 2 files per samples, labelled like this: `{sample}_R1_001.fastq.gz` and `{sample}_R2_001.fastq.gz`.
+If you receive your data in not already demultiplexed, you might receive it one or multiple files with a "barcode" text file.
+2. You will need a **tab-separated table** named exactly `sample_metadata.tsv`, (tsv = tab separated values).
+The file should contain information about the samples, such as sample characteristics.
+A TSV file is a text file that can be opened with any regular text editor or spreasheet program.
+The column names for the sample characteristics should not container any special characters, including dashes.
+For example, if you have a column named `transect-sites` rename it as `transectSite` (or something without dashes), and save the file again.

+>[!NOTE]
+>For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input folder should look like.

 ## Steps

 1. Log into CHTC